jaalto/project--emacs-epackage-sources-list/README.rst

 =================

 Fork this project and download the repository to your local disk.
-Add new epackage information, commit to your github account and send a *Pull request* through github.
+Add new epackage information, commit chnages, push to your Github repository and send a *Pull request* through Github.
 See these page:

 - Forking a project: http://help.github.com/forking/
 - Sending pull requests: http://help.github.com/pull-requests/